BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-extension.md

 ::: tip

-You can also refer to [ui-component → Activity](../library/ui-component.md#activity) to directly use the encapsulated `AppBindingActivity` or refer to
+You can also refer to [ui-extension → Activity](../library/ui-extension.md#activity) to directly use the encapsulated `AppBindingActivity` or refer to
-[ui-component → Fragment](../library/ui-component.md#fragment) directly uses the encapsulated `AppBindingFragment`.
+[ui-extension → Fragment](../library/ui-extension.md#fragment) directly uses the encapsulated `AppBindingFragment`.

 :::